seulvagem/clj-queue/README.md

 # clj-queue

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Some wrappers and utilities around clojure.lang.PersistentQueue

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Felipe "Seulvagem" Dias

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at